 Mediocre harmonic distortion performance.
 The amount of harmonic distortion in the bass range is low and within very good limits.
 This suggests that they should be able to take a good amount of EQ boost in the bass range before distorting.
 However, the spikes in THD between 1KHz and 2KHz could make the sound of that region (vocals/leads) a bit harsh and brittle.

-The Sony WF-1000X have a decent isolation performance and are the first truly wireless design with active noise canceling that we've tested (see our recommendations for the best wireless noise cancelling earbuds).
+The Sony WF-1000X have a decent isolation performance and are the first truly wireless design with active noise canceling that we've tested.
 They should isolate enough for most commuters and have an aware mode which is better suited for runners that need to monitor their environment.
 However, noise cancellation, although decent, isn't as good as some of the other in-ear/earbuds with ANC like the Bose QuietControl 30 or the WI-1000X so they will let in some ambient noise in louder environments.
 On the upside, they barely leak so you can turn up the volume to mask some of the noise without distracting those around you with leakage.

 The ANC (active noise cancellation) performance of the Sony WF-1000X is about average.
 In the bass range, where the rumble of airplane and bus engines sit, the total isolation is about 9dB, which is decent.
 But some other in-ears like the JBL Free, Jaybird X3, Run, and Beats BeatsX achieve similar results with passive noise isolation.
 In the mid-range, which is important for cancelling out speech, the Sony achieves a good 22dB of isolation.
 In the treble range, where sharp and S and T sounds sit, they isolate by more than 30dB, which is good.
 It also seems that the ANC system hurts the passive isolation of the headphones in the treble range especially around 3KHz.